 Mango was diagnosed with mitral valve regurgitation.
 Each chamber of the heart has a one-way valve to keep blood from flowing backward.
 The mitral valve is between the left atrium and left ventricle.
 This valve can wear out over time and leak — called mitral regurgitation.

-Treating heart valve disease
+Treating mitral valve disease in dogs

 About one in 10 dogs develops some form of heart disease during their lifetime.
 Approximately 80 percent of these dogs end up with mitral valve insufficiency or regurgitation, according to vcahospital.com.
 The disease is more common in small dogs than large breeds.